skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

    For earlier dates,
    you will want to pull an old TLE from the archives.

-4. Expect a satellite’s orbit to constantly change as the SGP4 propagation routine models effects like atmospheric drag and the Moon’s gravity.
+4. A satellite’s orbital elements are in constant flux from effects like atmospheric drag, the Moon’s gravity, and its own propulsion.
    In particular, the true anomaly parameter can swing wildly for satellites with nearly circular orbits, because the reference point from which true anomaly is measured —